Dhiraj123-star/course-recommender/README.md

 ---

+## CI/CD with GitHub Actions ⚡

+We’ve added **GitHub Actions workflows** for continuous integration and deployment:

+* ✅ **Build & Test**: Automatically runs Python tests on every push and pull request.
+* 🐳 **Docker Build Check**: Ensures the Docker image builds successfully.
+* 🚀 **Deploy Ready**: Prepares the app for deployment pipelines.

+Workflows are defined in [`.github/workflows/ci.yml`](.github/workflows/ci.yml).

+To enable CI/CD:

+1. Push your changes to GitHub.
+2. GitHub Actions will automatically run tests and verify builds.
+3. On success, you’re ready to deploy! 🎯

+---

 ✅ **New Updates**:

 * Integrated **GPT-4o-mini** for generating concise course explanations.
-* Added "Why?" section in Streamlit to show reasons behind each recommendation.
+* Added **"Why?" section** in Streamlit to show reasons behind each recommendation.
+* Added **GitHub Actions workflows** for CI/CD automation.
-* Updated README with simplified flow and clearer getting-started steps.
+* Updated README with clearer setup instructions and CI/CD guide.

-* Existing features (Docker, `courses.csv`, FastAPI backend) remain intact.
+---